felipemaiapolo/detectshift/README.md

 If you take a look at *DetectShift* [demonstrations](#0), you will realize that following some steps to use *DetectShift* are needed.
 The steps are:

 - Loading *DetectShift*;
-- Preparing data with *prep_data* function;
+- Preparing data with `prep_data' function;
-- Instantiating and training models to estimate KL divergence using *KL* class;
+- Instantiating and training models to estimate KL divergence using `KL' class;
-- Instantiating and training models to estimate the conditional distirbution of $Y|X$ using *cdist* module (in case of testing for concept shift of type 2;
+- Instantiating and training models to estimate the conditional distirbution of $Y|X$ using `cdist' module (in case of testing for concept shift of type 2;
-- Testing different types of shift using the *tests* module.
+- Testing different types of shift using the `tests' module.

 --------------